• Send Us a Message

 Happier Wildlife

 Additionally, wildlife that may be roaming or sleeping will be less disturbed by red light than white.
 Just like with humans, having a bright white light shone at them may be disrupting or uncomfortable for animals.
-And depending on the animal, this could create a safety problem in a campsite.
+And depending on the animal, this could create a safety problem in a campsite if an animal feels threatened.

 So, while white LED headlamps still rule the market, consider a red headlamp for certain situations.
 Some headlamps have both white and red modes.